amywork/amywork.github.io/_posts/2017-9-16-iOSDesignPattern.md

 - The Controller sets itself as the View's delegate.
 - The delegate is set via a protocol.

-### View do not own the data they display.
+### ➝ View do not own the data they display.
 - They ask for data source to Controller.
 - Controllers interpret/format Model information for the View.

-### Models are UI Independent.
+### ➝ Models are UI Independent.
 - They do not directly speack to Controller.
 - They are like Radio Station.
 - Controllers tune in to interesting stuff.

-### MVCs working together.
+### ➝ MVCs working together.

-## iOS MVC model (by apple)
+# iOS MVC model (by apple)
 - The first thing to notice is that iOS apps use a model-view-controller architecture.
 This pattern separates the app’s data and business logic from the visual presentation of that data.
 - What distinguishes one iOS app from another is the data it manages (and the corresponding business logic) and how it presents that data to the user.
 Most interactions with UIKit objects do not define your app but help you to refine its behavior.
 For example, the methods of your app delegate let you know when the app is changing states so that your custom code can respond appropriately.

-### UI Application object
+### ➝ UI Application object
 - At the heart of every iOS app is the UIApplication object, whose job is to facilitate the interactions between the system and other objects in the app.
 - The UIApplication object manages the event loop and other high-level app behaviors.
 It also reports key app transitions and some special events (such as incoming push notifications) to its delegate, which is a custom object you define.
-Use the UIApplication object as is—that is, without subclassing.
+Use the UIApplication object as is — that is, without subclassing.
-- 사용자 클릭 -> OS -> UI Application -> .. -> View -> View Controller
 - Event loop : Que 구조(선입선출)

-### App delegate object
+### ➝ App delegate object
 - UIApplicationMain이 AppDelegate를 호출
 - The app delegate is the heart of your custom code.
 This object works in tandem with the UIApplication object to handle app initialization, state transitions, and many high-level app events.
 This object is also the only one guaranteed to be present in every app, so it is often used to set up the app’s initial data structures.
-- 원래 순서는 delegate -> viewController 이동인데 스토리보드라는 변수
+- 원래 순서는 delegate -> viewController 이동인데 스토리보드라는 변수가 생김

-### Documents and data model objects
+### ➝ Documents and data model objects
 - Data model objects store your app’s content and are specific to your app.
 For example, a banking app might store a database containing financial transactions, whereas a painting app might store an image object or even the sequence of drawing commands that led to the creation of that image.
 (In the latter case, an image object is still a data object because it is just a container for the image data.)
 - Apps can also use document objects (custom subclasses of UIDocument) to manage some or all of their data model objects.
 Document objects are not required but o er a convenient way to group data that belongs in a single file or file package.
 For more information about documents, see Document-Based App Programming Guide for iOS.

-### View controller objects
+### ➝ View controller objects
 - View controller objects manage the presentation of your app’s content on screen.
 A view controller manages a single view and its collection of subviews.
 When presented, the view controller makes its views visible by installing them in the app’s window.
 - The UIViewController class is the base class for all view controller objects.
 It provides default functionality for loading views, presenting them, rotating them in response to device rotations, and several other standard system behaviors.
 UIKit and other frameworks define additional view controller classes to implement standard system interfaces such as the image picker, tab bar interface, and navigation interface.

-### UI Window object
+### ➝ UI Window object
 - A UIWindow object coordinates the presentation of one or more views on a screen.
 Most apps have only one window, which presents content on the main screen, but apps may have an additional window for content displayed on an external display.
 - To change the content of your app, you use a view controller to change the views displayed in the corresponding window.
 You never replace the window itself.
 - In addition to hosting views, windows work with the UIApplication object to deliver events to your views and view controllers.

-### View obejects, control objects, layer objects
+### ➝ View obejects, control objects, layer objects
 - Views and controls provide the visual representation of your app’s content.
 A view is an object that draws content in a designated rectangular area and responds to events within that area.
 Controls are a specialized type of view responsible for implementing familiar interface objects such as buttons, text fields, and toggle switches

 - The UIKit framework provides standard views for presenting many di erent types of content.
 You can also define your own custom views by subclassing UIView (or its descendants) directly.

 - In addition to incorporating views and controls, apps can also incorporate Core Animation layers into their view and control hierarchies.
 Layer objects are actually data objects that represent visual content.
 Views use layer objects intensively behind the scenes to render their content.
 You can also add custom layer objects to your interface to implement complex animations and other types of sophisticated visual e ects.

-### App delegate
+# App delegate
 {% highlight swift %}

 @UIApplicationMain